 Food Aid and Promotion of Healthy Nutrition Program - DIATROFI:

-• supporting the implementation of the following EU Programs: H-COM - Health Communication Training for Health Professionals, INHERIT - INter-sectorial Health Environment Research for InnovaTions; MigHealthcare project - Strengthen Community Based Care to minimize health inequalities and improve the integration of vulnerable migrants and refugees into local communities; AGROSH+ “OSH+ for the European Agriculture sector - Stimulating growth in rural areas through capacity building for providers (and beneficiaries) of occupational medicine and OSH services”
+- supporting the implementation of the following EU Programs: EU VET CARE Strengthening capacities for better health care to refugee and migrant children, INHERIT - INter-sectorial Health Environment Research for InnovaTions; MigHealthcare project - Strengthen Community Based Care to minimize health inequalities and improve the integration of vulnerable migrants and refugees into local communities; iHeal - Up-Skilling Elders in Digital Health Literacy to prevent marginalization and exclusion

 Humanitarian actions for refugees/ asylum seekers: